 A healthy balance is required, but different people’s bodies will react differently to dose amounts.
-People who have Hashimoto’s, thyroiditis or particular cases of hypothyroidism should speak with their doctor to discuss how much, if any, iodine should be taken through careful supplementation.
-(22)
+People who have Hashimoto’s, thyroiditis or particular cases of hypothyroid individuals should speak with their doctors to discuss how much, if any, iodine should be taken through careful supplementation.
+(28)

 - Iodine is a trace mineral and an essential component of the thyroid hormones, triiodothyronine (T3) and thyroxine (T4).
 These hormones regulate the metabolic activities of most cells and play a vital role in the process of early growth and development of most organs, especially the brain.

 - Inadequate intake of iodine-rich foods leads to insufficient production of these hormones, which adversely affect the muscle, heart, liver, kidney and the developing brain.